-to our Sponsor, the DuBois Business College, the presenters, and the businesses that host the class sessions.
+to the employers, presenters, and the businesses that host the class sessions.
 This program is a success because you are involved!

 The Greater DuBois Leadership Institute meets monthly from September through June, to visit manufacturing facilities, see tourism attractions, hone leadership skills, and gain insight into issues of transportation, workforce, healthcare, social services, and economic development in our communities.
 Along the way, students will see a variety of leaders at work: business owners, economic development and workforce specialists, municipal and county government officials.
 The last session before graduation culminates with a trip to the State Capitol in Harrisburg to discuss local issues with our legislators.
 The ultimate goal of the “Greater DuBois Leadership Institute” is to generate home-grown community leaders, by providing participants of the program with skills and knowledge of the opportunities and resources that exist in the Greater DuBois Area.
 The program is open to all citizens in the Greater DuBois Area who meet a set of criteria.
 Participants are determined based on nomination from a current employer, completion of an application that showcases their desire to be a community leader, and are ultimately chosen based on the unbiased decision of a selection committee.
 View the names of our graduates and their sponsors in PDF or Text.
 Visit Leadership DuBois on Facebook.